My Heart Leaps Up

 Bound each to each by natural piety.

-"My Heart Leaps Up", also known as "The Rainbow", is a poem by the British Romantic poet William Wordsworth.
+"My Heart Leaps Up", also known as "The Rainbow", is a poem by the British Romantic poet William Wordsworth published in 1807.
 Noted for its simple structure and language, it describes joy felt at viewing a rainbow.

 Writing the poem

 Wordsworth wrote "My Heart Leaps Up" on the night of March 26, 1802.
 He was staying at Dove Cottage in Grasmere with his sister, Dorothy.
 After he wrote it, he often thought about altering it, but decided to leave it as it was originally written.
 It was first published in Poems, in Two Volumes in 1807.

 The day after he wrote "My Heart Leaps Up", Wordsworth began to write his more ambitious "Ode: Intimations of Immortality".
 The last three lines from "My Heart Leaps Up" are used as part of the epigraph to "Intimations of Immortality".
 "My Heart Leaps Up" may indicate Wordsworth's state of mind while writing the larger poem and provide insight into interpreting the latter.